Kaunas: Airports

-Kaunas International Airport (KUN) is the second-busiest airport in Lithuania and fourth-busiest airport in the Baltic states.
+Kaunas International Airport (KUN) is the second-busiest airport in Lithuania and the fourth-busiest airport in the Baltic states.
 In 2016, it handled 740,448 passengers (in addition to 2,488 tons of cargo), down from the peak of 872,618 passengers in 2011.
-An Irish low-cost airline Ryanair announced Kaunas Airport as their 40th base and first in Central Europe in February 2010.
+Irish low-cost airline Ryanair announced Kaunas Airport as their 40th base and first in Central Europe in February 2010.
 The smaller S. Darius and S. Girėnas Airport, established in 1915, is located about 3 km south of the city centre.
 It is one of the oldest still functioning airports in Europe used for tourism and air sports purposes and now hosts the Lithuanian Aviation Museum.

+Bus stations

+Kaunas bus station went through a major renovation and reopened in 2017.
+The bus station services domestic and international bus lines.
+After reconstruction, the bus station has multiple shops and cafes.
+The total indoor floor area is 13 thousand m2.
+More than half of the total floor area is underground, mostly for vehicle and bicycle parking.
+It is Lithuania's largest and busiest bus station with more than 20 bus gates.

 Highways

 Kaunas is served by a number of major motorways.
-European route E67 is a highway running from Prague in the Czech Republic to Helsinki in Finland by way of Poland, Kaunas Lithuania, Riga (Latvia), and Tallinn (Estonia).
+European route E67 is a highway running from Prague in the Czech Republic to Helsinki in Finland by way of Poland, Kaunas, Riga (Latvia), and Tallinn (Estonia).
 It is known as the Via Baltica between Warsaw and Tallinn, a distance of 670 km.
 It is the most important road connection between the Baltic states.
 Kaunas also is linked to Vilnius to its east and Klaipėda, on the Baltic Sea, via the A1 motorway and Daugavpils (Latvia), via E262(A6) highway.